Form into pairs, possibly with someone of similar size.

 Reflection Tips & Strategies

 Coupled with one or more reflection strategies, here are some sample questions you could use to process your group’s experience after playing this fun, energetic game:

 What did you notice during the exercise?

 What challenges did you encounter?
 How did you respond?

 Did you feel like giving up?
 Did you, or did you struggle on?
 Why?

 What might this exercise tell us about successfully working with others?

-It’s hard to recall, but looking at my notes from my initial training internship with Project Adventure, I can say with precision that I have known the Wring-Out Stretch for almost 30 years.
+It’s hard to recall, but looking at my notes from my initial training internship with Project Adventure, I can say with precision that I have known the Wring-Out Stretch for more than 30 years.
 From whom I learned it, I am a lot less certain.